 The Accessibility Policy is available on Community Living Mississauga’s intranet (iConnect) and on our website.
 Accessible formats of this policy will be made available if required and as requested.

-The Accessibility Plan identifies and addresses barriers that may be encountered while living, working or visiting any Community Living Mississauga owned or operated locations.
+The Accessibility Plan identifies and addresses barriers that may be encountered while living, working or visiting any Community Living Mississauga owned or operated location.
 It also encourages awareness of any barriers at community locations or services which may be accessed by the individuals we support so that they also may be brought to the attention of those locations and services.
 Barriers deny dignity and independence and Community Living Mississauga strives to offer barrier free services.

 - Barrier Identification Forms can be obtained by calling Human Resources.